apache/datasketches-website/docs/AccuracyPlots.md

   sketch.update(i);
 }

-// After all the unique values have been fed to the sketch, the estimate of <i>u</i> is obtained from the sketch double est = sketch.getEstimate();
+// After all the unique values have been fed to the sketch,
+//  the estimate of <i>u</i> is obtained from the sketch double est = sketch.getEstimate();

 // The upper and lower bounds at 1 RSE can be obtained from the sketch: double ub = sketch.getUpperBound(1);
 double lb = sketch.getLowerBound(1);

-// The rebuild option can be used prior to obtaining the above values or storing the sketch: sketch.rebuild();
+// The optional rebuild option can be used prior to obtaining the above values
+//  or storing the sketch:
+sketch.rebuild();
 </code></pre></div>